 Born Albert Edward and later known as both Emperor of India and King of the United Kingdom, this late 19th-century English royal played a key role in re-organizing both the British Army and the British Home Fleet.
+He was often called the "Peacemaker" due to his good relationships with other European countries.

 Before ascending to the throne, he studied at the University of Edinburgh; Christ Church, Oxford; and Trinity College, Cambridge.

 He attained some degree of infamy for his playboy ways; throughout his marriage, he had mistresses and frequented brothels.
+He possessed the nickname "Bertie."

 He was the second child born to Queen Victoria and Prince Albert.
 His marriage to Princess Alexandra of Denmark resulted in six children, including George V and Maud, Queen of Norway.